knowthelist/fhem-tablet-ui/README.md

 It is always better to stay below #D0 (208) values for each primary color.

 You could use this color picker: http://www.w3schools.com/tags/ref_colorpicker.asp

-Select one of over 500 icons from http://fortawesome.github.io/Font-Awesome/icons.
-Just enter the icon name (with suffix "fa-"), all icons are available. e.g. data-icon="fa-volume-up"

 Meta tags configuration
 -------